Insights

 2. The 4-7-8 Breathing Technique: For a Deeper Reset

-The 4-7-8 technique is more powerful than box breathing because the long exhale creates a stronger parasympathetic signal.
-Use this if you have 5+ minutes and want a deeper reset before a high-stakes presentation.
+The 4-7-8 technique can feel deeper than box breathing because the long exhale creates a stronger slowing cue.
+Use this if you have 5+ minutes and want a more spacious reset before a high-stakes presentation.

 How to do it:

 Why it works: The 8-count exhale is the active ingredient.
-A long, controlled exhale activates the vagus nerve, which runs your parasympathetic response.
-This is stronger medicine than box breathing — but it also requires more focus, which is useful because it gives your mind something to do other than worry.
+A long, controlled exhale engages vagal pathways and gives your body a clear slowing cue.
+It requires more focus than box breathing, which can be useful because it gives your mind something to do other than worry.

 When to use it: You have 5+ minutes.
 You’re dealing with significant anxiety, not just ordinary nervousness.
 You’ve already practiced this once or twice so it’s familiar.